lucydot/effmass/README.md

 💃 `effmass` now includes a command line interface

-As a result of these changes, and with view to supporting more DFT codes in the future, the `Data` class has been renamed to `DataVasp`. ⚠️ **On updating to the latest version of effmass you may need to update your scripts / Jupyter Notebook to reflect this change.** ⚠️
+As a result of these changes, and with view to supporting more DFT codes in the future, the `Data` class has been renamed to `DataVasp` ⚠️ **On updating to the latest version of effmass you may need to update your scripts / Jupyter Notebook to reflect this change** ⚠️

 ## Features